-With our new ‘Tagged Lists’ feature, Pinpointe gives you maximum flexibility to manage your contacts.
+With databases, lists and segments, Pinpointe gives you maximum flexibility to manage your contacts.
 But how do you know which is the best way to manage your contacts?

 Most customers will use all three tools to manage their contacts -- here’s how each works:

-Databases are separate containers where you store your contacts.
+- Databases are the primary separate containers where you store your contacts.
 Most customers will only need a main database but our larger customers may need separate databases for each business.

-Tagged Lists (or Lists) are like sublists within databases.
+- Lists (or Tagged Lists as they are sometimes called) are like sub-lists within databases.

-Segments are saved searches across all contacts and are used to select contacts based on custom field values and contact behavior (like whether a contact opened or clicked).
+- Segments are saved searches across all contacts of one or more databases and are used to select contacts based on custom field values and contact behavior (like whether a contact opened an email or clicked a link).

-Our current customers may note that we’ve re-named ‘Lists’ to ‘Databases.’
-All contacts are de-duplicated on import so, for example, email@example.com can only be in a given database once.
+Within a given database all contacts are de-duplicated on import so, for example, firstname.lastname@example.org can only be in that given database once.
 Databases add extra flexibility for our customers who:

 - Provide services to multiple customers